-With 19 years of experience under her belt advising and liaising between candidates and clients, interim management recruitment specialist Marguerite Taillieu has come to learn a few tricks which have helped her become successful in business.
+With over 20 years of experience under her belt advising and liaising between candidates and clients, interim management recruitment specialist Marguerite Taillieu has come to learn a few tricks which have helped her become successful in business.

 From learning to delegate to following her female instincts, here are her four top career tips to build a successful career path.

 The success of a business or team is not only due to one person’s merit but rather to the daily efforts of a strong team.
 Marguerite: “It is important to learn how to delegate and treat each of your team members as an essential part of the organisation.
 Show that you value their input and initiatives, and provide them with the necessary training and mentorship for them to shine both on their own and within the team.
 Build and coach your teams so that you can grow stronger together as a unit.”

 Each team member has a unique set of skills that, when smartly combined with the rest of the group, ensure the team runs like a well-oiled machine.
 This is why it’s so important to find the right fit between the individual qualities of your team members and their role in the team.
 “Seeing the value and role of each individual will help you get a better understanding of how overall objectives can be achieved.
 Both your team and the organisation will benefit from it”, says Marguerite.

 "I don’t think it’s a coincidence that HR roles are most often filled by women.
 As HR manager, you have to be able to read the motivation and potential of new employees and assess whether or not there will be a good fit with the rest of the team."